2graphic/graph-interpreter/design_document.md

 Github will be used for the versioning system.
 Feature branches in Github will be used to give each member an isolated development workspace where milestone accomplishments can be merged into the master branch.

 ## Bug Tracking
-Github issue tracking will be used to track known bugs and assign debugging to appropriate team members.
+Github issue tracking will be used to track bugs and enhancements.
+Issues will be assigned to specific team members.
 There will be no point system in place for accompishing tasks.

 ## Testing
 Test Driven Development will be used for implementing the plugin API.
 Each major component of the project will be tested individually.
 The CLI will have unit tests for basic functionality.
 A test harness will be in place primarily as a sanity check for GUI behavior.